developer-program/engineering-track/docs/software-designs/design-principles.md

 If you don't eat, you will get hungry.
 If you don't sleep for two days, you won't be able to focus on tasks.

 How did we know this?
 How can we prove this is true?
 There might be a scientific explanation behind it but even without one, I know it is true based on anecdotal evidence, based on my own experience.
-I could say that I "been there done that", and that I suffered the consequences of it before.

 Design principles are common ways of organising our class, functions and methods.
 Many people believe these principles will result in code that is easier to read, understand, maintain and is still adaptable to changes.
 They come from long debates and experience of many veterans before us.